-by Freddy J. Nager, Founder of Atomic Tango LLC and Marketing Demonologist
+by Freddy Tran Nager, Founder of Atomic Tango + Marketing Demonologist…

 It was brilliant.
 Not the film, but the marketing campaign that turned a $15,000 amateur horror flick into a $100 million box office smash.
 The problem?
 Serious anticipointment…